merorafael/yii2-monolog/docs/guide/database-handler.md

-Database Handler
+YiiDb Handler
 ----------------

-`Mero\Monolog\Handler\DatabaseHandler` is responsible for storing logs in databases using `yii\db\Connection` to communicate with the DBMS.
+`Mero\Monolog\Handler\YiiDbHandler` is responsible for storing logs in databases using `yii\db\Connection` to communicate with the DBMS.

 ### Creating log table